This photography presentation has been requested to be shown in other locations.

 Join Walter Horishnyk & Richard Ott

-for an evening of photography from a recent excursion to NYC.
+for an evening of photography from an excursion to NYC.

 Opening Night Reception

 September 14, 7-9 PM

 Show dates: September 4 – October 5, 2018

 The Chain Reaction Of Camera And Vision @ 1/250 0f A Second